This documentation is for the stable (0.9) version of Fabric. To view documentation for the in-development (1.0) version, please click here.

-Context manager that keeps directory state when calling operations.
+Context manager that keeps directory state when calling run/sudo.

-Any calls to run, sudo, get, or put within the wrapped block will implicitly have a string similar to "cd <path> && " prefixed in order to give the sense that there is actually statefulness involved. cd only affects the remote paths for get and put – local paths are untouched.
+Any calls to run or sudo within the wrapped block will implicitly have a string similar to "cd <path> && " prefixed in order to give the sense that there is actually statefulness involved.

 Like the actual ‘cd’ shell builtin, cd may be called with relative paths (keep in mind that your default starting directory is your remote user’s $HOME) and may be nested as well.